 8) Not support local font integration

-As we know the font is a major component of web design, in AMP pages it will be used by some verified URL which is mentioned below as using.
+As we know the font is a major component of web design, in Accelerated Mobile Pages it will be used by some verified URL which is mentioned below as using.
 From there you can find the font and integrate via that URL but the problem is that you can not use any generated web font by assigning the local path of that directory in your project.
 You can also use another URL via @fontface but that should be http or https.